-API Security 101: Strategies & Fundamentals
+API Security 101: Foundations, Threats & Best Practices

 APIs power modern software but are a major target for attacks.
 83% of web traffic comes from APIs, and 95% of businesses have faced API security incidents.
 Without proper protections, APIs can expose sensitive data, disrupt operations, and lead to costly breaches averaging $4.88 million per incident.